Checklist for a booth

 - Negotiate with the administration how many tables and chairs are required at the booth.

 - Please ensure that there will be enough power splitters at the booth so the machines will actually be able to be turned on.

-- Please ensure that there will be enough network cables and hubs/switches at the booth so the boxes can be connected — and connected with upstream if possible.
+- Please ensure that there will be enough network cables and hubs/switches at the booth so the boxes can be connected.

 - Bare tables don't look nice, you may want to consider using white table cloths so the whole booth will look more professional.

 - If you want to sell anything (t-shirts, cds, pins, caps etc.), you'll have to contact the administration first to find out whether this is permitted at all.
 There are some major events where selling stuff at booths is not permitted at all.

 - If the administration is fine with you selling stuff at the booth, you have to find out whether there is a state or local law that prohibits this (especially if the event takes place on a Sunday).
 The event administration may be able to help.

 - If you are selling stuff, you should not emphasize on making

 money at the booth.
 It may also look strange if you ask for a